AxelMonroyX/nginx-custom-vpc-private-public-subnets/README.md

-# NGINX AutoScalingGroup with ELB
+# NGINX AutoScalingGroup with ELB on Custom VPC and private subnet on RDS
 ![aws-diagram](./documentation/aws-diagram.png)

 ### Prerequisites